Titanoboa: Size

+These estimates far exceed the largest modern snakes, the green anaconda and the reticulated python, as well as the previous record holder, the madtsoiid Gigantophis.
+Vasuki indicus, a madtsoiid described in 2024, was subsequently described as the longest snake in the world, even surpassing Titanoboa; although the vertebral dimensions of Vasuki are smaller than those of Titanoboa, the largest length estimates of 12.8 m ± 2.2 m may indicate a longer body for Vasuki.

 Classification

 Titanoboa is placed in the family Boidae, a family of snakes containing the "constrictors", that evolved during the Late Cretaceous in what is now the Americas.
 They are a widely distributed group, with six subfamilies found on nearly every continent, with Titanoboa being in the subfamily Boinae based on vertebrae morphology.
 All known boines are from the Americas, reaching as far north as Mexico and the Antilles and south to Argentina.
 Titanoboa is also the only extinct boine genus known; all other boine genera are still living.

-The skull material confirmed Titanoboas initial placement within the subfamily, now also supported by the reduced palatine choanal.
+The skull material confirmed Titanoboas initial placement within the subfamily by the occurrence of reduced palatine choanals.
 The 2013 abstract recovered Titanoboa as closely related to taxa from the Pacific Islands and Madagascar, linking the Old World and New World boids and suggesting that the two lineages diverged by the Paleocene at the latest.
-This would place Titanoboa at the stem of Boinae, a result corroborated by a study in 2015.

-The cladogram below follows the 2015 phylogenetic analysis:
+This would place Titanoboa at the stem of Boinae, a result corroborated by a study in 2015; the following cladogram is based on this study's phylogenetic analysis:

 Paleobiology

 Diet

-Initially, Titanoboa was thought to have acted much like a modern anaconda based on its size and the environment where it lived, with researchers suggesting that it may have fed on the local crocodylomorph fauna.
-In the 2013 abstract, though, Head and colleagues noted that the skull of this snake displays multiple adaptations to a piscivorous diet, including the anatomy of the palate, the tooth count, and the anatomy of the teeth themselves.
-These adaptations are not seen in other boids, but closely resemble those in modern caeonphidian snakes with piscivorous diets.
-Such a lifestyle would be supported by the extensive rivers of Paleocene Colombia, as well as the fossil fish (lungfish and osteoglossomorphs) recovered from the formation.
+Initially, Titanoboa was thought to have acted much like a modern anaconda based on its size and the environment where it lived, with researchers suggesting that it may have fed on the dyrosaurid Cerrejonisuchus (in which the giant snake may have killed the crocodyliform by constriction).
+In the 2013 abstract, Head and colleagues noted that the skull of this snake displays multiple adaptations to a piscivorous diet, including the anatomy of the palate, the tooth count, and the anatomy of the teeth themselves.
+These adaptations are not seen in other boids, but closely resemble those in modern caenophidian snakes with piscivorous diets.
+Such a lifestyle would be supported by the extensive river systems of Paleocene Colombia, as well as the fish (being fossil lungfish and osteoglossomorphs) recovered from the formation.
+Though, given its large size, its still possible for it to prey on other animals, such as turtles and the aforementioned crocodyliforms.